-Hazardous, Toxic, and Radioactive Waste: The areas for the proposed Maurepas Diversion project features were surveyed via site visits, aerial photography, topographic maps, and data base searches.
-An ASTM 1527-13 Phase I Environmental Site Assessment (ESA), HTRW 21-06 dated September 2, 2021, has been completed (Appendix T).
-The probability of encountering HTRW for the proposed action is low based on the initial assessment.
-If a recognized environmental condition is identified in relation to the proposed construction area, CEMVN would take the necessary measures to avoid the recognized environmental condition so that the probability of encountering HTRW would continue to be low.
+Hazardous, Toxic, and Radioactive Waste (HTRW): The areas for the proposed Maurepas Diversion project features were surveyed via site visits, aerial photography, topographic maps, and data base searches.
+An American Society for Testing and Materials 1527-13 Phase I Environmental Site Assessment, HTRW 21-06 dated September 2, 2021, has been completed (Appendix P).
+The probability of encountering HTRW for TSA is low based on the initial assessment.
+An update to the September 2, 2021, Phase I ESA was completed on November 8, 2022 (Appendix P).
+The environmental conditions have not significantly changed since completion of the September 2, 2021, ESA; therefore, the probability of encountering HTRW for the proposed action remains low.